typelevel/squants/README.md

 The `q.map(f)` method effectively expands to `q.unit(f(q.to(q.unit))`

+NOTE - For Money objects, use the `mapAmount` method as this will retain the BigDecimal precision used there.

 ### Approximations
 Create an implicit Quantity value to be used as a tolerance in approximations.
 Then use the `approx` method (or `=~`, `~=`, `≈` operators) like you would use the `equals` method (`==` operator).